Piistachyoo/Stopwatch-Atmega32/README.md

  **All Configurations are available for change in /Application/application.h**

-PB1 is connected to external interrupt on PD2 and activates on rising edge to ensure timing starts when i release the button.
+PB1 is connected to an external interrupt on PD2 and activates on the rising edge to ensure timing starts when I release the button.

-PB2 is connected to external interrupt and activates on falling edge to ensure timing stops right when i click on the button.
+PB2 is connected to an external interrupt and activates on the falling edge to ensure timing stops right when I click on the button.

-LCD is connected to port C and working in 4-bit mode, and is used to display counted time.
+LCD is connected to port C and works in 4-bit mode, and is used to display counted time.

 Buzzer is connected to PB7 and is used to confirm state changes.

 **Peripherals used:**
 - DIO
 - External Interrupts
-- Timer1 (16 bit)
+- Timer1 (16-bit)

 ## Files

  - **Application:** Contains program main
- - **HAL:** Hardware architecture layer: contains software related to any on-board hardware element
+ - **HAL:** Hardware architecture layer: contains software related to any onboard hardware element
  - **MCAL:** Microcontroller architecture layer: contains software related to any peripheral inside the microcontroller
  - **Services:** Contains my data types and some bit math operations